-Students who walk to Lafayette Park may not enter a vehicle for a ride without prior written parental permission given to the office.
+Students who walk to Lafayette Park may not enter a vehicle for a ride without prior written parental permission given to the Office.
 Lafayette Park students must come to school every day prepared, with an umbrella or parka, to walk in the rain.
-In the event of heavy rain or lightening, the children will remain at school until they can safely walk to the park.
-After 3:30 p.m., the child could be placed in BTB and parents contacted.
+In the event of heavy rain or lightning, the children will remain at school until they can safely walk to the park.
+After 3:30 p.m.,in the event the weather does not clear, the child could be placed in BTB and parents contacted.